Review of the conference: Who Owns The Legacy of Oscar Wilde?

 Biblical revisionism was also a convenient segue into a session about the propagation of myth in the written portrayal of Wilde.
 Thus the story of the blind leading the blind found its parallel in the concept of the biographer leading the biographer.
 As I have always been skeptical of blind faith in biography, it was pleasing to discover a kindred soul in Jason Boyd from the Department of English at University of Toronto.
 Dr. Boyd is another young and, moreover, enterprising scholar.
 One of his works is “Contriving Wilde: A Genealogy of the Biographical Discourse to 1945 on Oscar Wilde”.
 He took this occasion to discuss a new project: Wilde’s Text: Encoding the Biographical Legacy in which he proposes to compile an online database of Wilde biography to be encoded – or descriptively “marked-up” – with the aim of elucidating the Wilde biography.

 Another was by S.I.
-Salamensky (UCLA): Oscar Wilde’s Jews, in which every Semitic allusion in the Wilde canon was mined, or, one might say, exhumed, if such an endeavor is revisionist.
+Salamensky (UCLA): Oscar Wilde’s Jews, in which Semitic allusions in the Wilde canon were examined.
 The principal example was from The Picture of Dorian Gray, with the Wilde’s unsympathetic, near parodic, portrayal of the character Isaacs, the Jewish theatre manager.
 This subject has already been examined by Christopher Nassar, in The Wildean* (January, 2003), and the paper at this conference was a decent refresher, often focusing on the extent to which Wilde’s perceived attitude towards Jews was contemporary.